 - Reading comprehension strategies

 At Bradshaw Hall staff strive to make the difference to every child.
 Quality learning and teaching provides all children with immediate, appropriate feedback (Cold/Warm/Hot Write, Maths Learning Cycle, Discovery Workshop), a high degree of focussed collaborative learning (learning partners, peer tutoring and assessment) and a mastery approach (children working to achieve specific objectives securely in a range of contexts before progressing to the next step).

 Reading comprehension strategies are taught throughout school with specific gaps being addressed and a range of skills being developed from years 2 to 6 (Discovery Workshop).
-Additional reading support (teachers, teaching assistants, SERI, Gold Star Readers, volunteers) is provided for any children not meeting age-related expectations.
+Additional reading support (teachers, teaching assistants, BR@P, Gold Star Readers, volunteers) is provided for any children not meeting age-related expectations.

 Additional focused support is provided in Early Years by well trained staff (teacher and teaching assistants) in order to raise attainment and expose children to a wider range of quality experiences at an early age.

 The wider curriculum, enrichment and extra-curricular activities at Bradshaw Hall provide children with a wealth of quality opportunities.
 Pupil premium funding has been used to provide music and singing lessons and purchase musical instruments, as well as funding a wide range of sporting activities and educational trips.

-Our pupil premium strategy statement for the current academic year can be found below.
+Our pupil premium strategy statement for the current academic year can be found here.
 It provides a comprehensive overview of our desired outcomes and the action and approaches we are taking to achieve these aims.